FEATURE: How Leamington Rehab Hospital’s friends make the road to recovery smoother for patients

 In Warwickshire and many neighbouring counties, some of this is likely to be spent at Leamington Rehabilitation Hospital.

 Once known as the Heathcote Hospital, today it has a state-of-the-art stroke unit, an acquired brain injury unit and a ward specialising in elderly patients with conditions such as Alzheimer’s and Parkinson’s.

 Doctors, nurses, occupational therapists and physiotherapists care for patients with many needs, but a team of volunteers are instrumental in helping patients in other ways.

-The League of Friends@the Rehab Hospital is campaigning to raise the profile of the hospital and of its own work, setting up its own website and updating its name.
+The League of [email protected] Rehab Hospital is campaigning to raise the profile of the hospital and of its own work, setting up its own website and updating its name.

 Chairman Rod Mansell describes the change as moving the group into the 21st century and hopes it will become as well known as Myton Hospice.

 He said: “As soon as I mention rehabilitation people think of drink and drugs, which couldn’t be further from the truth.